phadke555/mcorec_baseline/docs/data.md

 | dev         | 25         |        60       |   2.5 h  |        6 min       |      12      |           2 - 4               |           1 - 4               |
 | eval        | 69         |        157      |   6.9 h  |        6 min       |      24      |           2 - 4               |           1 - 4               |

-The evaluation subset will remain hidden until shortly before the final submission of the systems.
-The participants can use the train set to build their systems and the dev set to evaluate and compare to the baseline.
-No training or automatic tuning is allowed on the development set.
+### Training Set

 For the training set, beyond the central view, each speaker is also recorded using a smartphone.
 This smartphone, placed close to and in front of the speaker for a clear facial view, captures an additional video stream.
 It also records audio from an attached close-talking lapel microphone.
+This additional egocentric data is provided only for the training set to facilitate system development.

+### Development and Evaluation Sets

+The participants can use the train set to build their systems and the dev set to evaluate and compare to the baseline.
+No training or automatic tuning is allowed on the development set.

+**Important Note**: The smartphone recordings (egocentric videos and close-talking audio from lapel microphones) are **only available for the training set**.
+The development and evaluation sets contain **only the central 360° video and audio** captured by the central camera.

+The evaluation subset will remain hidden until shortly before the final submission of the systems.

 Note that the number of people show in the central view can be more than the number of paticipants which need to be processed.
 The target participants will be provided by the bbox.